Are Eggo Waffles Healthy? Here Is The Answer

 Are there any healthy alternatives to Eggo waffles?

-Just because Eggo waffles are not healthy for you, that doesn’t mean you have to completely ditch waffles from your diet.
+Because Eggo waffles are unhealthy for you, that doesn’t mean you have to ditch waffles from your diet completely.

 Here are key points to remember while choosing waffles for you and your family.